Skip to Content

 Seattle Workplace Injuries Attorneys

-Workplace accidents can happen in any work environment, and in Seattle, instances are happening at an alarming rate.
-Washington State has workplace injury rates that are 44 percent higher than the national average
+Workplace accidents can happen in any work environment, and in Seattle, incidents are happening at an alarming rate.
+Washington State has workplace injury rates that are 44% higher than the national average.

 Don’t wait for answers.
 If you’ve been hurt at work, call (800) 980-6905 or contact us online for a free consultation with Seattle workplace injury attorneys.